- Live and learn alongside their peers;

 - investigate staff/student conduct

 Hato Pāora College complies with the legal obligations under the Privacy Act; and will follow best privacy practice.
 We have un-intrusive camera locations, which means that cameras are not located in places that intrude on the privacy of individuals.
+The person responsible for the operation of the systemis:

 14 INFORMATION TECHNOLOGY